 d.
 Functional outline of the project including the space type, size, function, occupancy, and recommended acquisition method;

 e.
-Confirmation from Facilities Management that the University Space Standards and Guidelines have been considered and, where feasible, met;
+Confirmation from Campus Facilities Management that the University Space Standards and Guidelines have been considered and, where feasible, met;

 f.
 Timing implications and required start-up schedules;